barbarachbc/esphome-workshop/src/content/devices/esp-01s.md

 ⚠️ **Limited GPIOs:** With only 2 easily accessible GPIOs (GPIO0 and GPIO2), this module is best suited for simple WiFi-to-serial applications.

 ⚠️ **No Built-in Protection:** No reverse polarity protection, overvoltage protection, or current limiting.
 Handle with care.

+⚠️ **I2C:** I2C is implemented in software, so any GPIO can be used, but GPIO5 and GPIO4 are the default pins.
+They are not available on the board, so if used, SDA and SCL pins need to be specified.

 ## Use Cases